Siftah/get_iplayer/fileprefix.md

 This signifies that the prefix will be omitted if the associated parameter value is empty.

+**NOTE:** This new separator syntax is only useful with `<senum>` and `<episodeshort>` since all other metadata fields will almost always be populated.
+The new syntax was implemented primarily to make it easier to create output file names compatible with XBMC scrapers.

 Below are some examples showing how the output file prefix is altered by the changes in get_iplayer 2.83+.
 OLD and NEW refer to pre- and post-2.83 behaviour, respectively.

 1. The Painted Veil (film, series/episode numbers undefined)